MicrosoftDocs/azure-media-services/media-services/latest/security-private-link-streaming-endpoint-how-to.md

 > [!NOTE]
 > As you follow along with the steps, name your resources similarly so that they can be easily understood as having a similar purpose.
 For example, *privatelink1stor* for your storage account and *privatelink1mi* for your Managed Identity.

+## Restricting access

+> [!Important]
+> Creating a private endpoint **DOES NOT** implicitly disable internet access to it.

+Internet access to the endpoints in the Media Services account can be restricted in one of two ways:

+- Restricting access to all resources within the Media Services account.
+- Restricting access separately for each resource by using the IP allowlist.

 ## Create a resource group and a Media Services account

 1. Create an Azure resource group.